There are plenty of myths and half-truths that surround the process of being interviewed for a place at Cambridge.

 But the reality is far less likely to involve outlandish questions and devious mind-traps, than simply being a process where the tutors guide you through an explanation of why you want to study there.

-I had a practice interview at school with a biology teacher, and a general interview practice with an outside person.
-I reread my personal statement to make sure I knew what I had said!
+"I had a practice interview at school with a biology teacher, and a general interview practice with an outside person," says chazwomaq.

 chazwomaq says "all the questions were things I had never been asked before.
 But the general interview was just basic things like 'why do you want to come here?' and 'why this subject?', as well as some stuff on my personal statement.

-The technical interview tested learning I already had from A-level chemistry and maths, even though I hadn't seen the questions before.
-There was one biology question that forced me to speculate about the adaptations of this weird animal I had never seen before, but it just required saying sensible things about evolution.
+"The technical interview tested learning I already had from A-level chemistry and maths, even though I hadn't seen the questions before.
+There was one biology question that forced me to speculate about the adaptations of this weird animal I had never seen before, but it just required saying sensible things about evolution."